 |What is the minimum deposit requirement for children’s premium bonds?

 |The minimum amount for premium bonds is £25.00

 |UK prizes are tax free.
 Free of Income Tax and Capital Gains tax

 What are premium bonds?

 No interest is earned on premium bonds.
-Instead, the interest rate funds are placed in a monthly draw, and any prize won is tax-free.
+Instead, the interest-rate funds are placed in a monthly draw, and any prize won is tax-free.
 Each £1 put into a premium bonds account stands a chance to win a monthly cash prize, from 25 to 1 million pounds.
 The more £1 bonds you buy, the higher your chances of winning.
-The odds of winning is 35,000 to 1.
+The odds of winning are 35,000 to 1.
 Also, note that while most banks only guarantee your savings up to £85,000, your savings with NS&I is in safe hands with a 100% guarantee.
-Adding premium bonds to an investment portfolio can be it more diverse and balanced.
+Adding premium bonds to an investment portfolio can make it more diverse and balanced.

 Premium bonds for children are premium bonds bought by parents for children under 16.
 When buying children’s premium bonds, the parents or guardians are signatories to the child’s account and are responsible for the account until the child turns 16.
-Investing for children is very important but tricky, and parents can use premium bonds as a way to get started.
+Investing for children is very important but tricky, and parents can use premium bonds to get started.

-Premium bonds for grandchildren are premium bonds bought by grandparents for their grandchild.
+Premium bonds for grandchildren are premium bonds bought by grandparents for their grandchildren.
 The grandparents can invest from £25 to £50,000 on behalf of the grandchild under the age of 16.
 Investing in premium bonds can be a beneficial choice when securing investments for grandchildren.

 How to buy premium bonds